xonq/mycotools/USAGE.md

 ### Local initialization
 A MycotoolsDB can be initialized referencing a `predb.tsv` file by filling it out with the metadata of your local genomes.
+Mycotools requires an assembly *and* annotation for all genomes in the database.

 ```bash
 mtdb predb2mtdb > predb.tsv # generate a blank spreadsheet